-A key feature of the program is a required study away component.
-The MS in Interior Architecture program has partnered with the Danish Institute for Study Abroad (DIS) in Copenhagen, Denmark and the Preservation Institute: Nantucket (PIN), Nantucket, MA the field school of the University of Florida’s Center for World Heritage & Stewardship.
+A key feature of the program is an optional study away component.
+The M.S. in Interior Architecture program has partnered with the Danish Institute for Study Abroad (DIS) in Copenhagen, Denmark and the Preservation Institute: Nantucket (PIN), Nantucket, MA the field school of the University of Florida’s Center for World Heritage & Stewardship.

 Philadelphia University students join design students from across North America and spend six to seven weeks at DIS or PI:N doing both studio and field work in design and history studies.